DennieTeMolder/ess-plot/README.md

 ```

 ## Usage
-Call `M-x ess-plot-toggle` to start redirecting plots.
-Gg-plots should be
-rendered automatically, but base-R plots require calling either `M-x
-ess-plot-show` in Emacs or `dev.flush()` in R to render the plot to the window.
-If the plot window was closed, calling `M-x ess-plot-show` will cause the latest
-plot to be redisplayed.
-Plots are displayed in PNG format thus plot history can
-be navigated using `image-mode` bindings (i.e. `M-x image-previous-file`).
-Calling `M-x ess-plot-toggle` again stops plots from being redirected and closes
-the plot window.
-It is recommended to create bindings for `ess-plot-toggle`,
-`ess-plot-show`, and optionally `ess-plot-hide`.

 When not using `ess-plot-on-startup-h`, call M-x `ess-plot-toggle` to start
 redirecting plots for the current process.
 Gg-plots should be rendered
 automatically, but base-R plots require calling M-x `ess-plot-show` or
-'dev.flush()' in R to render the plot to the window.
+`dev.flush()` in R to render the plot to the window.
 Plots are displayed in PNG
 format thus plot history can be navigated using `image-mode` bindings (i.e.
 `image-previous-file`).
 Calling M-x `ess-plot-hide` hides the plot window until
 a new plot is generated.
-Calling `ess-plot-toggle` again stops plots from being
-redirected.
-If the plot window was closed call M-x `ess-plot-show` to re-display
+If the plot window was closed call M-x `ess-plot-show`
-the last plot.
+to re-display the last plot.
+Calling `ess-plot-toggle` again stops plots from
+being redirected.

 You can change the resolution and size of the next plot from inside of R.
 The code below restores the default settings: